marianatorres4/marianatorres4.github.io/_pages/terms.md

 permalink: /privacy/
 title: "Terms & Privacy Policy"
 modified: 2019-04-23
 redirect_from:
+  - /privacy.html
+  - /terms/
   - /terms.html
-  - /privacy.html
 ---

 {% include base_path %}
 <!-- {% include toc %} -->

-## Terms & Privacy Policy
+## Privacy Policy

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.